choreonoid/choreonoid-doc/en/agxdynamics/about.rst

 =====================

 AGX Dynamics is a commercial physics engine developed by Algoryx Simulation AB of Sweden.
-By using AGX Dynamics, you can achieve real-time simulation of crawlers, wires, and other previously difficult-to-realize simulations on Choreonoid.
+By using AGX Dynamics, you can achieve real-time simulation of continuous tracks, wires, and other previously difficult-to-realize simulations on Choreonoid.

 For details about AGX Dynamics, please see below.
 *Note: You will be redirected to an external page.